-Dr. Meltzer’s research interests span clinical, basic, and translational topics.
-His clinical work is directed towards the evaluation and treatment of patients with psychotic spectrum disorders, which includes schizophrenia and bipolar disorder.
+Translational Neuropsychopharmacology Laboratory is led by Herbert Y. Meltzer, MD.
+His research interests span clinical, basic and translational topics.
+His clinical work is directed toward the evaluation and treatment of patients with psychotic spectrum disorders, which includes schizophrenia and bipolar disorder.

 Clinical Research Interests

 - Development of novel treatments for schizophrenia, particularly treatment resistant schizophrenia

 - Optimizing the efficacy and minimizing the side effects of approved antipsychotic drugs

 - Developing treatments to overcome the cognitive deficit of schizophrenia